xiaofengyuem/microsoft-graph-docs/api-reference/beta/api/presence-set.md

 ---
-title: "Set presence"
+title: "Update presence"
-description: "Set a the presence information for a user's app session."
+description: "Update the presence information for a user's application session."
 author: "elvinyang-msft"
 localization_priority: Normal
 doc_type: apiPageType
 ms.prod: "cloud-communications"
 ---

-# Set presence
+# Update presence

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Set the [presence](../resources/presence.md) information for a user's app session.
+### Concept: presence sessions
-> [!IMPORTANT]
+A user could have multiple presence sessions as the user could be on multiple Teams clients (desktop, mobile and web).
+Each Teams client has an independent presence session and the user's presence is an aggregated status from all the sessions underneath.

-> * When an application calls this API to set the presence for a user, it sets the presence in the scope of the user's app session.
+Now with [presenceSession](../resources/presencesession.md), your application can have its own presence session and be able to update the status.

-> * A user could have multiple presence sessions, as the user could sign in via multiple clients (desktop, mobile or web) at the same time.
-An app session is just like the user "signs in" with the app.
+### Keep alive and timeout
-> * When the GET presence API is called, an aggregated presence of the user is returned.
-The returned result is aggregated from all presence sessions of the user, plus the calendar events and more.
+A presence session has a timeout of 5 minutes, so the application needs to call this API before the timeout to keep alive, even if the presence has not changed since the last call.

-## Keep alive and timeout
+If times out, the presence status would fade way in stages.
+For example an application has updated `Available/Available` but never makes a call to keep alive, the presence session would change to `Available/AvailableInactive` with the first timeout, then `Away/Away` with the second timeout, and finally `Offline/Offline` with the third timeout.

-The presence of a user's app session has a timeout of 5 minutes, so the application needs to call this API before the timeout to keep alive, even if the presence has never changed.
+### Delete the application's presence session

-If times out, the presence would fade way in stages.
-For example an application has set `Available/Available` but never makes a call to keep alive, the presence of the app session would change to `Available/AvailableInactive` with the first timeout, then `Away/Away` with the second timeout, and finally `Offline/Offline` with the third timeout.
+The application can delete its presence session.
+If a user's only presence session (all sessions from Teams clients and applications adding together) gets deleted, the user's presence will change to `Offline/Offline`.

 ## Permissions
 The following permission is required to call the API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).